-There are three key techniques to deal with disruptive behaviors:
+There are three key techniques to dealing with disruptive behaviors:

-- Mitigate or avoid the behavior. - State expectations of students at the beginning of the course. - Maintain a professional and enthusiastic demeanor. - Keep students involved and active throughout the session. - Ignore the behavior. - Sometimes, the behavior goes away if it does not get attention. - The class "corrects" the behavior. - Take action to address the behavior.
+- Mitigate or avoid the behavior. - State expectations of students at the beginning of the course. - Maintain a professional and enthusiastic demeanor. - Keep students involved and active throughout the session. - Ignore the behavior. - Sometimes, the behavior goes away if it does not get attention. - o The class "corrects" the behavior. - Take action to address the behavior. - Immediately address behaviors such as unrelated side conversations, not abiding by the schedule, and students dominating the discussion. - Privately address behaviors that would embarrass the student or make the situation worse, such as students who do not participate, do not work well in groups, or are disinterested or inattentive.